Himanshu6124/CryptoApp/README.md

 # Crypto App
 This project is all about designing a Crypto Trading App with a modern UI using the latest features offered by Android Studio.
-In a total of three parts, we will create a unique home screen containing all the necessary information on one page, use the app to visualize our cryptocurrency price data, and animate the charts for a satisfying user experience.
+In a total of three parts, we will create a unique home screen containing all the necessary information on one page, use the app for details analysis of crypocurrencies and its trend over the past period like 4 hours ,24 hours, 1 week, 1 month.
+The app also shows the top gainers and top top losers cryptocurrencies across the world.
+We can also watchlist the cryptocurrencies for a closer look

 # Libraries Used